eazyliving/fyyd-api/README.md

 - **description (opt, string)** the description for this curation
 - **slug (opt, string)** the slug to set for this curation.
 If not set while creation, the title will be slugified. *When set, but empty while modifying a curation, also a slugified title will overwrite the existing slug*.
 - **public (opt, def: 0)** defines, if this curation will be set to public and thus accessable for all.
+- **image (opt, binary)** upload an optional image for the curation.
+Use multipart/form-data ([RFC 2388](http://www.ietf.org/rfc/rfc2388.txt))

 #### Response

-While modifying a curation, this returns 204: No content

-Creating a curation returns the complete object of the new curation as in GET /curation.
+Creating and mofiying a curation returns the complete object of the curation as in GET /curation.